fractalwagmi/react-sdk/README.md

   // Returns the user's wallet information like solana public keys. const { data: userWallet } = useUserWallet();

+  // Returns the items in the user's wallet and whether each item is currently
+  // listed for sale or not.
-  // Returns the items in the user's wallet. const { data: items } = useItems();
+  const { data: items } = useItems();

   // Returns the coins in the user's wallet.